 Flowering trees line the lake path in spring.

-Accommodations: Nearly all the resorts, hotels and inns list their addresses as Lake Geneva, but the only ones in the town and on the lake are the Bella Vista Suites, Harbor Shores, the Baker House and, three blocks away on the lake path, Eleven Gables Inn & Cottage, which welcomes dogs.
+Accommodations: Nearly all the resorts, hotels and inns list their addresses as Lake Geneva, but the only ones in the town and on the lake are the Bella Vista Suites, Harbor Shores and, three blocks away on the lake path, Eleven Gables Inn & Cottage, which welcomes dogs.

 © Beth Gauper